 Discovery

-This is a strong skill description that clearly defines its scope (Azure pre-deployment validation), lists specific concrete capabilities (configuration checks, Bicep/Terraform infrastructure validation, RBAC, managed identity), and provides an extensive explicit WHEN clause with natural trigger terms.
-The description is well-structured, uses third person voice, and is distinctive enough to avoid conflicts with other skills.
+This is a strong skill description that clearly defines its scope (Azure pre-deployment validation), lists specific concrete capabilities (configuration checks, Bicep/Terraform infrastructure validation, RBAC, managed identity), and provides an extensive explicit 'WHEN' clause with natural trigger terms.
+The description is well-structured, uses third person voice, and would be easily distinguishable from other skills in a large skill library.

 Implementation